 Interest income is recognised using the effective interest method for financial assets measured subsequently at amortised cost.
 For financial instruments other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired (see below).
+For financial assets that have subsequently become credit-impaired (see below).
+For financial assets that have subsequently become credit-impaired (see below).
 For financial assets that have subsequently become credit-impaired, interest income is recognised by applying the effective interest rate to the amortised cost (i.e. the gross carrying amount less loss allowance) of the financial asset.
 If the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset from the beginning of the reporting period following the determination that the asset is no longer credit impaired.